-The Title VI/ADA Coordinator role is held by one of the Transportation Planners.
+The Title VI/ADA Coordinator role is held by Matt Schriefer, Transportation Planner.
 The Title VI/ADA Coordinator is the main point of contact for all Civil Rights issues from the public.
 The Coordinator also provides Title VI, LEP and ADA training to employees annually, assists all staff members regarding Civil Rights, and is responsible for developing Title VI, LEP and ADA plans, reports and surveys.